Mercedes-AMG GT: First generation (C190/R190)

-The interior of the Mercedes-AMG GT was previewed on 16 April 2014.
-The car made its debut on 9 September 2014 and was officially unveiled to the public in October 2014 at the Paris Motor Show with two engine power output options: the GT, with 340 kW, and the GT S with 375 kW.
+Two engine power output options were offered: the GT, with 340 kW, and the GT S with 375 kW.
 The GT generates 600 Nm of torque, and the GT S generates 650 Nm of torque.

 Shortly after its introduction, Mercedes-AMG CEO at the time, Tobias Moers promised a Black Series variant of the Mercedes-AMG GT.
 The new high performance variant was called the AMG GT R.